Rewriting Graphically with Symmetric Traced Monoidal Categories: Completeness

 \end{lemma} \begin{proof}

 We show equality by asserting for every `input' to the term, it always leads to the same `output'.
 In the diagram below, each box represents a `bundle' of wires.
-By correctness of shuffle (Lemma \ref{lem:correctness-shuffle}), we know that if there exists a permutation $p$ such that $\vconnsr(\proj{i}(\vt)) = \proj{p(i)}(\vs)$ then $v_0 \tensor v_1 \tensor \cdots \tensor v_{n-1} \seq \sigma_n$ = $v_{p^{-1}(0)} \tensor v_{p^{-1}(1)} \tensor \cdots \tensor v_{p^{-1}(n-1)}$.
-Since the shuffle construct is defined by an untangled hypergraph, this means its outputs will be bundles of wires corresponding to the sources of each edge.
-This means that the LHS and RHS will only differ by the two bundles of wires (labelled $n'$ and $p'$ on the diagram below).
+By correctness of shuffle (Lemma \ref{lem:correctness-shuffle}), we know that the each shuffle construct respects the connections permutation of the $H$ with order $\leq_1$ and $\leq_2$ respectively.
+Effectively, this means that it will shuffle the vertices into new bundles for each generator in the stack, only differing by the swapped edges (labelled $r'$ and $q'$ on the diagram below).
 We can therefore use naturality of symmetry to to show both expressions are equal.